Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/parallax/introduction.md

 We have created a sample project with a space background and a separate space ship layer.
 In order to enable the parallax effect on this project, we first navigate to the **Scene options** (above the list of layers) and then enable the **Camera Parallax** option towards the bottom of the scene options.

+Afterwards, we select our background image and slightly adjust the **parallax depth** setting to our liking.
+The same process can be repeated for any other layer.
+Again, keep in mind you can turn of the parallax setting for any layer by setting the **parallax depth** to 0.

 <video width="100%" controls loop autoplay>
   <source src="/videos/parallax_depth.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

+#### Double-Checking the Background Size

-The background image will move outside of the canvas due to the parallax effect now.
-To compensate for this, we need to increase the scale of the background layer, otherwise the wallpaper will have ugly borders when used on the desktop.
+In our example, the background image will move outside of the visible area due to the parallax effect now which will make the gray background color visible.
+This is something you should always avoid.
+To compensate for this we can either import a slightly larger background image or we need to increase the scale of the background layer, otherwise the wallpaper will have visible border whenever the user moves the mouse towards the outer edge of the screen.
+In this example, we slightly increase the scale of the image:

 <video width="100%" controls loop autoplay>
   <source src="/videos/parallax_depth_fix_borders.mp4" type="video/mp4">